JetBrains/kotlin-web-site/docs/topics/kmm/kmm-overview.md

 >
 {type="note"}

-Kotlin Multiplatform Mobile (_KMM_) is an SDK designed to simplify creating multiplatform mobile applications.
+Kotlin Multiplatform Mobile (_KMM_) is an SDK designed to simplify creating cross-platform mobile applications.
 With the help of KMM, you can share common code between iOS and Android apps and write platform-specific code only where it’s necessary.
 For example, to implement a native UI or when working with platform-specific APIs.